wkcosmology/wkcosmology.github.io/README.md

 # Structure of the project

-I have two kinds of pages, one is `main page` with white sidebar and dark page.
-The other one is the `blog page` with dark sidebar and white page.

--   `main page`
+This is a static site (no build step for the pages themselves) with two kinds of pages: the `main pages` (sticky top nav, dark theme) and the `blog pages` (hover-reveal table-of-contents rail, light theme).

-    -   `index.html`: Welcom page
+-   `index.html`: the homepage — doubles as the About page (bio, experience, education, contact)
-    -   `sidebar.html`: html code for sidebar
-    -   `CNAME`: connect to my website
-    -   `GITHUB-PAGES-SERVER`: Github added, I do not know what it is
-    -   `about_me/`
+-   `partials/`
-        -   `introduction.html`: my introduction and cv
+    -   `topnav.html`: shared top-nav markup, fetched client-side by `js/sidebar.js` and injected into every main page
-        -   `publiction.html`: my publication
+-   `about/`
-        -   `research.html`: introducing the research
+    -   `research.html`: research interests
-        -   `resource.html`: introducing the resource
+    -   `publication.html` / `publication.toml`: publication list; the page
+        holds only the section scaffolding, entries live in the `.toml` file and are parsed and rendered client-side by `js/publication.js`
+    -   `resource.html` / `resource.json`: a "resources" page (currently not
+        linked from the nav)
+    -   `CV.pdf`
+-   `presentation/`
+    -   `pre_index.html` / `presentation.toml`: talks/seminars list, same
+        page-scaffolding + data-file pattern as publication, rendered by `js/presentation.js`
 -   `blog/`
-        -   `blog_index.html`: Introducing the blog in the main page
+    -   `blog_index.html`: the blog's landing page (year/category/tag filters)
-    -   `presentation/`
-        -   `pre_index.html`: This is to share the slides and video recording of my presentations
--   `blog page`
-    -   `blog_sidebar.html`: html template to generate the sidebar for each blog page
+    -   `blog_header.html`: HTML template used to wrap each generated post
-    -   `blog_header.html`: html template to generate the header for each blog page
+    -   `blog_sidebar.html`: template for the per-post table-of-contents rail
-    -   `blog_meta.json`: generated meta files for the blogs, containing the title, path, date and table of content.
+    -   `blog_meta.json`: generated metadata for every post (title, path, date, table of contents) — written by `scripts/generate_md.js`
+    -   `md/`: **source of truth** — write new posts here as Markdown
+    -   `html/`: generated output — one full HTML page per post, produced by `scripts/generate_md.js`; do not hand-edit
+    -   `image/`: images referenced by blog posts
 -   `css/`
-    -   `styles.css`: mainly for the styles of `main page`, also used for blog page
+    -   `styles.css`: styles for the main pages (top nav, About, Research, Publication, Presentation), also shared by the blog pages
-    -   `blog_styles.css`: only used for styles of the `blog page`
+    -   `blog_styles.css`: styles specific to the blog pages
+    -   `font/`: self-hosted font files used by `styles.css`
--   `js/`
+-   `js/` — browser-loaded scripts
-    -   `sidebar.js`: generate the side for both the `main page` and the `blog page`.
-For the main page, it only copy and paste the content in the `/sidebar.html`.
-The `blog page` contains two part, one is the header part which only contains some simple elements, the other one is the content part which is for the table of contents of the blog.
-    -   `generate_blogs_files.js`: This file is to combine the raw html page generated form the markdown file with the header and sidebar to provide a full html page.
+    -   `sidebar.js`: fetches and injects `partials/topnav.html` into main
+        pages, and the blog header/table-of-contents into blog pages
+    -   `publication.js` / `presentation.js`: parse their respective `.toml`
+        data file and render it into the page
+    -   `resource.js`: renders `about/resource.json` on the resources page
+    -   `generate_blogs_files.js`: renders the filterable post list on `blog/blog_index.html` from `blog/blog_meta.json`
-    -   `mathjax.js`: Script directly copied online to configure mathjax
+    -   `mathjax.js`: MathJax configuration
-    -   `pub_chart.js`: Script directly copied online to configure the publication chart.
+    -   `pub_chart.js`: publication chart configuration
--   `script/`
-    -   `generate_md.js`: local js file to convert markdown file to raw html file
+-   `scripts/` — Node build tooling (not shipped to the site)
+    -   `generate_md.js`: converts `blog/md/*.md` into `blog/html/*.html` and
+        regenerates `blog/blog_meta.json`
+-   `image/`: site-wide images and icons
+-   `CNAME`: custom domain for GitHub Pages
+-   `GITHUB-PAGES-SERVER`: present at the repo root; purpose unknown, left untouched

-# Workflow of the blog
+# Workflow for writing a blog post

--   Write the blog using markdown in `/blog/md/` directory.
+1. Write the post in Markdown under `blog/md/`.
--   run `node generate_md.js` in `/script/` directory to convert the markdown file to raw html file.
+2. From `scripts/`, run `node generate_md.js` to regenerate the corresponding file(s) in `blog/html/` and `blog/blog_meta.json`.
--   Stage, commit and push all the changes to the github.
+3. Stage, commit, and push.